A Kernel Stein Test for Comparing Latent Variable Models: Additional experiments

 \subsection{Experiment: close models and type-I errors}

-We investigate the behaviour of the LKSD test when two models are close to each other.
+We investigate the behavior of the LKSD test when two models are close to each other.
 In this case, the difference of the U-statistic kernels defined by the models is small, which could therefore lead to the degeneracy of the U-statistic; i.e., the normal approximation of the test statistic is not appropriate.
-In the following, we investigate the two variants of the LKSD test: ones with the U-statistic variance estimator \eqref{eq:ustatvarest} and with the V-statistic variance estimator \eqref{eq:ustatvar-vstat}.
+In the following, we investigate the three variants of the LKSD test defined by different choices of the variance estimator.
+We compare the jackknife estimator \eqref{eq:sigma-nt-definition} with the following two estimators: (i) a U-statistic variance estimator where $\zeta_{1}$ and $\zeta_{2}$ in \eqref{eq:ustat-var-decomposition} are estimated by U-statistics, and (ii) a V-statistic variance estimator where $\zeta_{1}$ is estimated by a V-statistic.
+The U-statistic estimation was considered by \citet{BouBelBlaAntGre2016} and \citet{JitKanPatHayetal2018}.
+The issue with the U-statistic estimator is that it underestimates the actual variance.
+In fact, we observed that the variance estimator sometimes returns \textbf{negative} values.
+This can occur since the statistic is given as a difference between unbiased estimates of quantities close to zero (this issue applies to the V-statistic estimator).
+We made the (arbitrary) choice to accept the null hypothesis when the variance estimate was negative to avoid false rejections.
+For this reason, we recommend against using the U-statistic estimator.